 SS: First of all Mike, please tell us about the role you played at Retro Studios and how and why you were approached to work for the company.

 MS: I was working at EA Canada when a couple of my fellow co-workers (friends) had given their notice to go work for Retro.
 They were going to Retro to work on Retro’s NFL football game.
 I asked them about their new jobs and long story short I was very interested in what they told me about Retro’s other projects.
 I contacted Retro as they were in looking to hire quite a few artists at the time.
-Originally I was hired to be an environment artist but when I first got there they didn’t have any concepts ready so they gave some concepts of characters to start out with.
-Well they were pretty happy with my work and that was how I began as a character modeller at Retro.
+Originally, I was hired to be an environment artist, but when I first got there, they didn’t have any concepts ready, so they gave some concepts of characters to start out with.
+Well, they were pretty happy with my work and that was how I began as a character modeler at Retro.

 SS: Before creating the models in Metroid Prime, were you given a description of the type of environment where they would be found and where did your inspiration come from?
 What kind of research did you do to gather ideas?

-MS: Sometimes I had an idea of the environment where the creature would live but for the most part I did not have to consider the environment when came to modeling and texturing the creatures.
-That responsibility was more Andrew Jones where he made sure the colors for the creature would contrast well against the games backgrounds.
+MS: Sometimes I had an idea of the environment where the creature would live, but for the most part, I did not have to consider the environment when it came to modeling and texturing the creatures.
+That responsibility was more Andrew Jones where he made sure the colors for the creature would contrast well against the game’s backgrounds.

-MS: When I first modelled the Varia suit it was under a very tight deadline and as I finished each part of the suit another artist Rodney Brunet would paint the texture plus another artist Ludovic Texier created the gun arm of Samus.
-The deadline was so tight because model had to be complete so it could be rigged an animated.
-At the time the goal was to make sure we could create this cool movie for E3 when Nintendo would announce that we were creating Metroid.
-So at that time we simply had to take the old Samus Varia suit and just recreate it so we could get the E3 movie done.
+MS: When I first modeled the Varia Suit, it was under a very tight deadline and as I finished each part of the suit, another artist Rodney Brunet, would paint the texture plus another artist Ludovic Texier, created the gun arm of Samus.
+The deadline was so tight because the model had to be complete so it could be rigged and animated.
+At the time, the goal was to make sure we could create this cool movie for E3 when Nintendo would announce that we were creating Metroid.
+So, at that time, we simply had to take the old Samus Varia Suit and just recreate it so we could get the E3 movie done.

-MS: Todd Keller one day told me that the game story was going to be centred around a posionous substance called Phazon and wanted me to do a concept.
+MS: Todd Keller one day told me that the game story was going to be centered around a posionous substance called Phazon and wanted me to do a concept.
 All he knew was that he wanted it to be blue.
-So I started searching on the internet for micoscopic images of germs, etc. I had found a few images and found some images of some gel like spheres.
+So, I started searching on the internet for microscopic images of germs, etc. I had found a few images and found some images of some gel-like spheres.
 I took all these images into Photoshop and then experimented with adding various shades of blue.

 SS: It is clear that a lot of detail and care went into the bosses you created, and in my opinion, were a key part of what made Metroid Prime so great.
 What is the model you’re most proud of?

-MS: I’m glad that you enjoyed fighting the bosses of Metroid as I had a great time modelling them.
-Todd Keller and Andrew Jones concepts and ideas for these creature were very inspiring.
+MS: I’m glad that you enjoyed fighting the bosses of Metroid, as I had a great time modeling them.
+Todd Keller and Andrew Jones’ concepts and ideas for these creature were very inspiring.
 The boss I’m most proud of would be Ridley because I really liked how the organic anatomy and metal came out on this character.
 Also, the glowing wings were a challenge but they came out matching the concept bang on.

 SS: You were working on Metroid Prime from the very start to the very end of development.
 Tell us about the highs and lows of your time working on the game, and how you and the rest of the team felt during those times?

 MS: The hardest part of working on Metroid was all the stuff that was going on with the other projects in the company.
-People were being laid off every few months and games were being cut or threaten to be cut.
+People were being laid off every few months and games were being cut or threatened to be cut.
 That was the low for me because it’s very stressful to go work when you’re wondering if you might be the next person to be let go.
-I think that was the low for alot of people on the team too because it wasn’t until we got to about the half way point in the development when we finally knew that ok we are going to finish this and everything is going to be ok.
+I think that was the low for a lot of people on the team too because it wasn’t until we got to about the half way point in the development when we finally knew that “OK, we are going to finish this and everything is going to be OK.”

-When Nintendo told us that we had to show a playable level for E3 from that point on everything got feeling good about working on Metroid.
-The reason that was high point for me is because when publisher tells your team they want to show the game you’re working on at E3 then you know they’re happy with the project.
+When Nintendo told us that we had to show a playable level for E3, from that point on, everything started feeling good about working on Metroid.
+The reason that was the high point for me was because when a publisher tells your team they want to show the game you’re working on at E3, then you know they’re happy with the project.

 SS: During the development of any game there are ideas that don’t make it for various reasons.
 Can you tell us about any concepts or models you came up with for Metroid Prime that didn’t make the final cut and why?

-MS: The entire first years worth of characters I modelled for the game were cut.
-At first we were making all the enemies looking just like the old Metroid 2D enemies.
-Nintendo, later decided that they wanted the enemies to have a new look so we scrapped all of those creatures.
-These weren’t just models that were scrapped but these were enemies that had a full set of animations and some even had AI programmed.
-I’m actually very glad Nintendo made that call because I think the newer designs that Jones and Keller came up with was a big improvement over the original 2D designs.
+MS: The entire first year’s worth of characters I modeled for the game were cut.
+At first, we were making all the enemies looking just like the old Metroid 2D enemies.
+Nintendo later decided that they wanted the enemies to have a new look, so we scrapped all of those creatures.
+These weren’t just models that were scrapped, but these were enemies that had a full set of animations and some even had AI programmed.
+I’m actually very glad Nintendo made that call because I think the newer designs that Jones and Keller came up with were a big improvement over the original 2D designs.

-SS: When we interviewed Gene Kohler about his work on Metroid Prime and he mentioned that he gave you a bit of a butt whipping in NFL Blitz and Ping Pong during the coffee breaks.
+SS: When we interviewed Gene Kohler about his work on Metroid Prime, he mentioned that he gave you a bit of a butt-whipping in NFL Blitz and Ping Pong during the coffee breaks.
 Was he really as good as he claims?
 Or are you going to tell us what really happened?

 SS: Tell us about your work since Metroid Prime and the projects you’re currently working on.

-MS: After I left Retro I went to work at Edge of Reality to help finish up Pitfall Harry and then I went onto Shark Tail as the lead character artist.
-Unfortunately after Shark Tail not much else happened except for working on two canceled projects.
-Once again though I’m now working on another big classic game which is Twisted Metal for the PS3.
-I’m creating environments again which something I love to do just as much as creating cool sci-fi creatures.
+MS: After I left Retro, I went to work at Edge of Reality to help finish up Pitfall Harry and then I went onto Shark Tail as the lead character artist.
+Unfortunately, after Shark Tail, not much else happened except for working on two canceled projects.
+Once again though, I’m now working on another big classic game which is Twisted Metal for the PS3.
+I’m creating environments again, which is something I love to do just as much as creating cool sci-fi creatures.